 But Bradbury was not always beyond despair.
 He admitted that he fell prey to the agony of the Second World War, and the nuclear weapons that the war engendered.
 He conceded that many of his earlier stories, "There Will Come Soft Rains," for example, were born out of the horror of the atom bomb.
 He knows, too, that love cannot last, that men grow old, that men die.
 But men also laugh, and roar through sex, and are blessed with the gifts of friendship and children and good work to be done.
 Life is all things.
 "Half of me is sunlight, half of me is shadow, and it has to be both," said Bradbury.
 "All I want is to be part of the fecund process by which the universe is trying to discover itself, and to have fun doing it."

-In this vintage interview, originally published in Genesis magazine, Bradbury discusses his writing, his life, and the current and future state of the human race.
+In this vintage Ray Bradbury interview, originally published in Genesis magazine, the master of sci-fo discusses his writing, his life, and the current and future state of the human race.